-Before you can be considered for financial aid, you must be admitted to DePaul as a degree seeking student to a DePaul University undergraduate, graduate, or professional degree program; or you must be admitted to a non-degree aid-eligible graduate program, or be enrolled in approved post-baccalaureate non-degree graduate preparatory coursework.
+Before you can be considered for financial aid, you must be admitted to DePaul as a degree-seeking student to in a DePaul University undergraduate, graduate, or professional degree program; or you must be admitted to a non-degree aid-eligible graduate program, or be enrolled in approved post-baccalaureate non-degree graduate preparatory coursework.
 If you are just beginning the admission process to DePaul and you wish to apply for financial aid, you should start the aid process as soon as possible after beginning the admission process.

 Financial aid applicants must meet the federal eligibility requirements for aid, and if asked, provide documents as needed to support eligibility:

 - You must be a U.S. citizen or eligible non-citizen.

 - You must be accepted and currently active in an eligible degree program, an aid-eligible non-degree graduate program*, or approved post-baccalaureate non-degree graduate preparatory coursework.